-Gutter leaf guards, screens, and filters can reduce problems with clogged, overflowing gutters.
-This expert buying guide will help you choose the right gutter guards.
+Gutter leaf guards, screens, and filters help prevent clogged, overflowing gutters.
+This expert buying guide will help you choose the right gutter guards, offering pros and cons of gutter guard types.

-A popular remedy for periodic gutter cleaning is to install some type of gutter guard or leaf-catching system.
-Many different products are available, ranging from very inexpensive wire screening to extremely pricey enclosed gutter-control systems.
+A popular remedy for periodic gutter cleaning is to install some type of gutter protection or leaf-catching system.
+Here we take a close look at some of the many available products, ranging from very inexpensive wire screening to extremely pricey enclosed gutter-control systems.

-If a particular gutter guard company is pitching you on its product, the best way to check it out is to request the names and phone numbers of satisfied customers and give them a call.
+If a particular gutter guard company is pitching you on its product, before you sign up for professional installation, the best way to check it out is to request the names and phone numbers of satisfied customers and give them a call.

-Most gutter guard products can be grouped into these basic categories:
+Most gutter guard systems can be grouped into these basic categories:

 • Various types of screens that filter the debris from the water, from expensive micro-mesh screen systems to super-cheap screen panels.